 - Keep some Zinc lozenges in your medicine cabinet.

-- Research showed that 75 mg resulted in shorter duration.
+- Research showed that 75 mg resulted in a shorter duration of cold symptoms.
 You will want to take them as soon as your symptoms start.
 Take them with food to help prevent stomach irritation.

 Homeopathic remedies for cold symptoms: